 Frequently Asked Questions

-How do I check if I have Dhana Yoga in my birth chart?
+- How do I check if I have Dhana Yoga in my birth chart?

-What is the difference between Dhana Yoga and Lakshmi Yoga?
+- What is the difference between Dhana Yoga and Lakshmi Yoga?

-Can Dhana Yoga form with malefic planets like Saturn or Rahu?
+- Can Dhana Yoga form with malefic planets like Saturn or Rahu?

-Does everyone have some form of Dhana Yoga?
+- Does everyone have some form of Dhana Yoga?

 Find Your Dhana Yogas on Paramarsh

-The Dhana Yoga combinations covered here — seven core variants formed by the lords of the 2nd, 5th, 9th, and 11th houses, plus the natural Venus–Jupiter wealth indicator — represent the classical framework for reading wealth potential in a Vedic birth chart.
+The Dhana Yoga combinations covered here - seven core variants formed by the lords of the 2nd, 5th, 9th, and 11th houses, plus the natural Venus-Jupiter prosperity amplifier - represent the classical framework for reading wealth potential in a Vedic birth chart.
 Identifying them requires knowing your house lords, checking their relationships, and then reading the Dasha timeline to see when activation is due.
-Paramarsh calculates your complete Kundli with Swiss Ephemeris precision, identifies active Dhana Yogas, and maps them to your Dasha periods so you can see when your financial windows open.
+Paramarsh calculates your complete Kundli with Swiss Ephemeris precision, identifies active Dhana Yogas, and maps them to your Dasha periods so you can see when your financial windows may open.